This job is no longer available.

 FODOCS Students of any year/ discipline required to fill several co-creation roles.

-In response to a consultation process undertaken to investigate the faculty?s low NSS scores, we are searching for several BDS, DTH and PGT students, from all years to join working groups with staff as equal partners in the exploration of the main themes and topics arising from the NSS feedback.
+In response to a consultation process undertaken to investigate the faculty's low survey scores, we are searching for several BDS, DTH and PGT and PGR students, from all years to join working groups with staff as equal partners in the exploration of the main themes and topics arising from feedback.
 Together, you will co-create new processes, interventions and activities to improve the student experience.

 Students will be added to a pool of student co-creators, being offered work on projects, workshops, focus groups and advisory groups throughout the year.